Straightforward guide to MLA block quotes

 Topics covered in this field might include poetry, literature and plays, all of which may require analysis of longer passages of text.

-If this is your area of research, you might choose to feature these longer passages within your dissertation to show the reader examples and demonstrate evidence.
+If this is your area of research, you might choose to feature these longer passages within your paper to show the reader examples and demonstrate evidence.
 In that case, there are two aspects to consider with regard to formatting:

 - Length of the quote